angeluriot/Papermap/doc/contribute/maps.md

 	// The possible "Previous consensus" options for the map (see: /doc/contribute/papers.md#previous-consensus) "consensus": {

-		// A "no_consensus" one has to be there with this exact key but you can customize all its fields "no_consensus": {
+		// A "no_consensus" entry must be present with this exact key (fields can be customized) "no_consensus": {
 			"emoji": "🤷",
 			"text": "No consensus yet",